-- 30. Until recently, accounting standards issued by the IASB (formerly IASC) were: - A. the most well developed set of accounting standards and used widely around the world. - B. deemed to be 'best practice' and always used as a guide when another country was developing its own standards. - C. not that important as they were only designed for European economies. - D. frequently adopted directly by developing countries that did not have their own standardsetting processes.
+- 30. Until recently, accounting standards issued by the IASB (formerly IASC) were: - A. the most well-developed set of accounting standards and used widely around the world. - B. deemed to be 'best practice' and always used as a guide when another country was developing its own standards. - C. not that important as they were designed only for European economies. - D. frequently adopted directly by developing countries that did not have their own standard-setting processes.